 Before beginning the salary negotiation, it’s important to have a clear understanding of both parties’ objectives.
 Your objective should be to negotiate a fair, market-based compensation package that is competitive based on the unique combination of skills that you require in this new employee, while being fiscally responsible to your company.

-Use our salary calculator to look up salary ranges for technology and IT jobs in your area.
+Use the latest Robert Half Salary Guide to look up salary ranges for technology and IT jobs in your area.

 Your potential employee’s objective should also be to negotiate a fair, market-based compensation package based on their unique skills and experience.
 In the best case scenario, both parties desire the same outcome, a negotiation that results in a win-win.
 Here are six tips: